 “Is it Caitlin again?”
 Joanne asked as she was making sure to lock the doors again before pulling out into traffic.

 “How do you know?”
 Jacky asked, giving her a sideways glance.

 “Work would not get you down, only family would.”

 Jacky couldn’t help but smile.
 “We’re analyzing me now?”

 “You know what the difference between Xiao Qiao and me is?”

 “I was being sarcastic.”

 “What is it then?”

 “She’s your best friend and I’m your girlfriend.”

-“Who’s being comical now, Miss Zeng?”
+“Who’s being comical now, Miss Tseng?”